“Let us hold fast the confession of our hope without wavering, for he who promised is faithful.”

 I understand this might hurt the egos of the demon-casters, but such is a good thing!
 If that’s you, friend, just think about the pressure which has now been taken off you and placed onto Jesus.
 You don’t have to perform exorcisms any longer.
 You are free!

 If you still don’t believe me, do your own research and I trust you’ll uncover the same.
 Our job, as Christians, is not to constantly cast out demons but to preach Jesus (see 1 Corinthians 1:23, 2:2).
 Don’t you think if demon-casting is to be our main objective we would’ve received instructions in at least one epistle?
-Yet it’s not there–nor is fasting, for that matter.
+Yet it’s not there–nor is fasting for that matter.
+Fasting can have physical health benefits but not spiritual health benefits.

 These letters are void of a single directive about either topic, all were written subsequent to the Cross and maturity of the apostles: